Changing the way you

 Prescription Drug Coverage and Costs

-• Members of PHP are subject to drug payment stages shown in the tables below.
-PHP has no Part D premium in 2023.
+For 2026, Members of PHP are subject to drug payment stages shown in the tables below.
+PHP has no Part D premium in 2026.
 You must continue to pay your Medicare Part B premium.

 If you receive “Extra Help” (low income subsidy) from Medicare to help pay for your prescription drugs, read further below for cost sharing information specific to your level of “Extra Help.”